 MESH - Methods, concepts and evaluation of multi-performing horticultural systems

-The research of the axis aims at designing new ways of production combining the principles of agronomy and ecology in order to respond to environmental issues and to develop a sustainable horticulture (Mesh axe team).
+The research of the axis aims at designing new ways of production combining the principles of agronomy and ecology in order to respond to environmental issues and to develop a sustainable horticulture.

 The MESH axis adopts a systemic approach aiming at integrating the different components interacting in horticultural agroecosystems (i.e. crops, weeds, companion plants, crop parasites and their natural enemies, cultural practices, and environment) at different time and spatial scales.